-32. Muscular Dystrophy - resulting in permanent symptoms
+34. Muscular Dystrophy - resulting in permanent symptoms

-A definite diagnosis of Muscular Dystrophy by a Consultant Neurologist of an Irish or United Kingdom Hospital resulting in permanent neurological deficit with persisting clinical symptoms. clinical symptoms is defined as:
+A definite diagnosis of muscular dystrophy by a Consultant Neurologist resulting in permanent

+Permanent neurological deficit with persistent clinical symptoms is defined as:

-- Symptoms of dysfunction in the nervous system that are present on clinical examination and expected to last throughout the insured person's life. - Symptoms that are covered include numbness, hyperaesthesia (increased sensitivity), paralysis, localised weakness, dysarthria (difficulty with speech), aphasia (inability to speak), dysphagia (difficulty in swallowing), visual impairment, difficulty in walking, lack of coordination, tremor, seizures, lethargy, dementia, delirium and coma.
+- Symptoms of dysfunction in the nervous system that are present on clinical examination and expected to last throughout the insured person's life. - Symptoms that are covered include numbness, hyperaesthesia (increased sensitivity), paralysis, localised weakness, dysarthria (difficulty with speech), aphasia (inability to speak), dysphagia (difficulty in swallowing), visual impairment, difficulty in walking, lack of coordination, tremor, seizures, dementia, delirium and coma.